Jahangir Mirza (Timurid prince): Death

 Jahangir died of illness only two years after his marriage in 1376.
 Timur was reportedly inconsolable by his son's death, which caused a hiatus in his otherwise continuous military campaigns.
 Yazdi states that "Everything then became melancholy and disagreeable to him and his cheeks were almost always bathed in tears; he clothed himself with mourning, and his life became uneasy to him.
 The whole kingdom, which used to be overjoyed at the arrival of this great emperor, was turned into a place of sorrow and weeping."

 He was buried in a tall edifice termed the "Tomb of Jahangir", part of the Dorussaodat mausoleum complex in modern-day Shahrisabz.
 Presently, the tomb is the best surviving part of the structure.

+After Jahangir's death, Timur gave his widow Khanzada Begum in levirate marriage to Jahangir's younger half-brother Miran Shah, the earliest recorded instance of the practice within the Timurid family.

 Family

-Jahangir had six children by three wives:
+Jahangir had six children by three wives, two of whom died in infancy: